The AI Impact Scaling Program, run by Tech To The Rescue gives organizations with proven social solutions the ecosystem to scale with AI.

-Program participants get pro bono matchmaking with vetted tech partners, scaling strategy guidance, specialized support in cybersecurity, data governance, and responsible AI, infrastructure credits, and impact measurement support.
+Program participants get pro bono matchmaking with vetted tech partners, scaling strategy guidance, and specialized support in data, security, and responsible AI.
 Equivalent services on the open market cost $150,000 to $330,000 per organization.
+The full set of benefits is below.

 Strategy